ProfJake/Assignment2/README.md

-LAB ACTIVITY 2
+**LAB ACTIVITY 2**

-Today we looked at how to prototype and export modules/classes in Node, focusing on using Pre-ES6 syntax.
-This activity will ask you to practice this.
+Today we looked at how to define and export objects in NodeJS.
+We covered basic syntax for both ES5- and ES6+ code.
+While we covered ES5 (and I have provided a version of this assignment in ES5), you will most likely want to use ES6-style syntax.
+It is the modern standard and is best practice for writing any future projects.
+If you missed the lecture for whatever reason, go back and get the notes from a fellow student or watch the lecture video (if there is one available).

 The improvements made to the trackerService are good.
 But the problem is we are not strictly following good OO design here.
 The Strategy pattern